-As a member of both the Gallop and Carpenter Labor Governments, Louise chaired a Greenhouse Stakeholder Group and a review of Adoption Legislation for the State Government, was the secretary of the Western Australian State Labor Caucus, and a key member of the State Government’s Ministerial Taskforce on lesbian and gay law reform.
+As a member of both the Gallop and Carpenter Labor Governments, I was the chair of Greenhouse Stakeholder Group, which facilitated wide ranging consultation on social, economic and environmental issues relating to climate change policy.
+I chaired a review of Adoption Legislation for the State Government and held the position of secretary to the Western Australian State Labor Caucus between 2001 and 2005.
+I was also a key member of the State Government’s Ministerial Taskforce on lesbian and gay law reform.

 I resigned from the State Parliament in 2007 to contest election to the Senate for Western Australia.
 I served as the Shadow Parliamentary Secretary for Environment, Climate Change and Water and was member of a wide variety of Senate Committees including the Senate Economics Committee, the Legal and Constitutional Affairs Committee, the Environment and Communications Committee as well as Chair of the Joint Standing Committee for the National Capital and External Territories.

 I lost the Senate seat at the 2013 Federal election, but was returned in the subsequent 2016 election, at which time I also became the Shadow Assistant Minister for Families and Communities and Shadow Assistant Minister for Universities and Equality.
 From 2019 until 2022 I was Shadow Assistant Minister for Manufacturing and Shadow Assistant Minister for Employment Services and Skills.

 Currently, I remain a proud representative of Western Australia in the federal Parliament and hold the role of Government Deputy Whip in the Senate.